SSWConsulting/SSW.People.Profiles/Jacky-Zhou/Jacky-Zhou.md

 **Background:**
-Jacky Zhou is a Senior Software Developer at SSW Beijing Office.
+Jacky is a Senior Software Developer at SSW Beijing Office.

 He has been working with .Net for 4+ years, with many years experience as a TFS consultant.
 Specializes in TFS, Agile Training, ASP.NET, Reporting Services, Windows Azure Pack.

 **Work:
-**Jacky Zhou has been a TFS consultant many years and has helped many companies to use TFS and Visual Studio better.
+**Jacky has been a TFS consultant many years and has helped many companies to use TFS and Visual Studio better.
 Some of his major clients include:
 **ABC **( Agriculture Bank of China ) - Help the client use TFS build to achieve automatically build and deployment.
 **Microsoft **- TFS & Agile training, Windows Azure Pack Customization & Extension.